spingames/style-javascript/README.md

 ## Whitespace

-  - Use soft tabs set to 2 spaces
+  - Use tabs instead of spaces

     ```javascript
     // bad